rubennc91/ruben-nieto/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Rubén Nieto is a Visiting Professor in the Department of Applied Mathematics, Materials Science and Engineering and Electronic Technology at Rey Juan Carlos University.
-He is involved in teaching of "Subject 1", "Subject 2", "Subject 3" and "Subject 4" and his main research interests include robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, self-organizing robotic systems and mobile sensor networks.
+He is involved in teaching of Hospital Engineering, Electrical and Electronic Engineering, Automatic Control I and Analog Electronics and his main research interests include robotics, cloud computing, FPGAs, System-on-Chip, among others.

 He received his formation at the University of Alcalá, where he obtained a Bachelor's degree, a Master's degree and his Doctor of Philosophy (PhD) in Electronics: Advanced Electronic Systems and Intelligent Systems.
 After obtaining his PhD, he was a postdoctoral researcher at the same University.